yashikajayasinghe/dr-pro/README.md

  ### Limitations at this stage:<br>
    -System under test sould be an angular website (otherwise errors will be thrown when running the tests)
+   - Protractor's actions API has some issues for mouse - key events (i.e. Key.ENTER) which are not compatible with the latest chrome driver (after chrome 75).
+Configuration changes were applied to overcome this limitation. (ref: https://github.com/angular/protractor/issues/5285)

  ##### IDE: <br>
   -Visual Studio Code (Version 1.43.2)<br><br>